PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 the `general crystal structures`_ modules documented below, but these utility functions make common tasks easier.

-All these modules create slabs with an orthogonal unit cell, suitable for use with GPAW_.
-In many cases, it may be possible to create smaller unit cells with non-orthogonal unit cells (for use with dacapo) using the `general crystal structures`_ modules.
+Most of these modules create slabs with the smallest possible non-orthogonal unit cell.
+If the optional parameter *orthogonal* is given, the smalled possible orthogonal unit cell is used (creating a larger unit cell, but one that is suitable for use with GPAW_).

 .. _GPAW: http://wiki.fysik.dtu.dk/gpaw